TroutCreek/gnssrefl/tests/mchn_use.md

 The four subplots show you different regions around the antenna.
 The x-axis tells you reflector height (RH) and the y-axis gives you the spectral amplitude of the SNR data.
 The multiple colors are used to depict different satellites that rise or set over that section (quadrant) of the field at MCHN.
 Which colors go to which satellites is not super important.
 You also see some skinnier gray data - and those are failed periodograms.
 This means that the code doesn't believe the results are relevant.
 I did not originally plot failed periodograms, but people asked for them, and I do think it is useful to see that there is some quality control being used in this code.

-Why does this not look like the results from my web app??
+Why does this not look like the results from my web app?
 Look closely.
 Make some changes at the command line for quickLook.

 <img src="mchn-better.png" width="500">